bee and butterfly sharing some flowers

 Here’s a lovely relaxing video of bees and butterflies pollinating flowers as they go about their day.

-Bees don’t eat butterflies but there are other members of the insect kingdom that see butterflies as a suitable source of food.
+Bees don’t eat butterflies but other members of the insect kingdom see butterflies as a perfect food source.

 Insects that prey upon butterflies at different stages of their life cycle include:

-Some butterflies have evolved to develop an unpleasant taste when consumed in the hope to deter unwanted predators.
+Some butterflies have evolved to develop an unpleasant taste when consumed in the hope of deterring unwanted predators.

-When it comes to self-defence against predators butterflies use their large wings in a number of ways.
+When it comes to self-defence against predators butterflies use their large wings in several ways.

 By placing their wings over their abdomen they can effectively camouflage themselves in the correct surroundings, making them harder to find.